 Umbrellas and chairs were available in the common area for you to carry with you to the beach.
 If you are arriving late, make sure you make arrangements with the business downstairs because they handle check-ins and are typically only there during regular business hours.
 The bus station is nearby, as well as an Oxxo (convenience store).

-I definitely would stay here again because I liked the location and the size of the rooms.
-However, I would also consider using AirBnb.
+You could also book through AirBnb.
 I met and talked with a lot of other people traveling who had booked through them and they were very pleased with their accomodations.

 What to eat:

 Choosing a restaurant in Sayulita can be a difficult task because there are so many places to choose from.
 I had some of the best seafood of my entire trip there because everything is fresh caught and local.
 There’s also a good mix of old school restaurants and newer trendy places.